0xPolygon/polygon-docs/docs/cdk/how-to/migrate/forkid-9-12.md

     ```

 3. Stop all services (node, prover/executor, bridge).

-> 💡 Please note: For an isolated chain not attached to the Agglayer the chain admin can  perform operational step 4 on their chain’s rollupmanagercontract.
-Polygon are not involved.
-Please check the [upgrade procedure for isolated networks](#contract-upgrade-procedure-for-isolated-networks).

 4. **Polygon:** Upgrade the Smart Contract (multisig):
     - Upgrade rollup to fork 12.